EleutherAI/gpt-neo/README.md

 | GPT-3 Ada 2.7B   |  0.9631       | -----         | -----          |
 | GPT-3 175B       |  0.7177       | -----         | -----          |

-All GPT-2 and GPT-3 scores are from their respective papers, except for the Pile test results which are from the Pile paper.
+Wikitext PPL for GPT-2 is from the GPT-2 paper, while the Pile test results which are from the Pile paper.

 Instructions for replicating the above results on lambada and wikitext can be found in the colab notebook.